 The individual signing below on behalf of the Borrower certifies that he/she is an authorized representative of the Borrower and has sufficient knowledge to make these certifications on behalf of the Borrower.

+Anyone who knowingly submits a false claim or makes a false statement is subject to criminal and/or civil penalties, including confinement for up to 5 years, fines, and civil and administrative penalties.
+(18 U.S.C. §§ 287, 1001, 1010, 1012; 31 U.S.C. §3729, 3802).

 Executed this <<enter date>> day of <<enter month>>, <<enter year>>.